dvmarcilio/SpongeBugs/README.md

    * project name
    * project revision (to help on reproducibility)
    * type of tranformation (DI for diamond operator, AC for anonymous to lambda, MC for multi-catch)
-   * percentage (just a number, with the percentage of transformations with respect to the oportunities)   * absolute path to the project
+   * percentage (just a number, with the percentage of transformations with respect to the opportunities)
+   * absolute path to the project